samamiraa/Samamiraa-Portfolio/README.md

 ## Tests

 Go the extra mile and write tests for your application.
+Then provide examples on how to run them here.